microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/2_Microstep/readme.md

 3. Adjust the current limit of the power supply according to the stepper motor specs.

-4. Connect the power supply to the MPBB.
+4. Connect the power supply to the MPPB.

-5. Connect the AVR16EB32 board the the MPBB Adapter.
+5. Connect the AVR16EB32 board the the MPPB Adapter.

-6. Connect the MPBB Adapter to the MPBB.
+6. Connect the MPPB Adapter to the MPPB.

 7. Connect the AVR16EB32 board to the PC.